pratik-mahalle/sidesafe/replit.md

 ### External Integrations
 - **Google Gemini AI**: For generating contextual safety recommendations
+- **Firebase Database**: For real-time data synchronization and cloud storage
+- **Firebase Storage**: For evidence files and media uploads
 - **Geolocation API**: For location tracking and sharing
 - **Service Worker**: For offline functionality and push notifications